 A Baccalaureate degree may be earned by completing additional coursework at a college that accepts Southern's AAS degree in radiologic technology.
 Some courses may be completed at Southern and apply towards the BS/BA degree.
-If interested, contact the coordinator or college seeking the degree.
-Bluefield State College has an agreement with Southern's RT program which allows students to pursue a 2 + 2 degree.
+If interested, contact the coordinator or college from which you are seeking the degree.
+Bluefield State College has an agreement with Southern's RT program which allows students to pursue a 2+2 degree.